accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/12.2/annexe.md

     title: Consistent Navigation
 ---

-#### Particular cases
+#### Special cases

-There is special case management when:
+Special cases are managed when

 - The page is the home page;
-- The website consists of a single page;
+- The Website consists of a single page;
-- The change follows a modification initiated by the user.
+- The change is the result of a modification initiated by the user.

 In these situations, the criterion is not applicable.